dudegladiator/Azad-Hall-Website/README.md

 - **Gunicorn:** Gunicorn serves as the WSGI server to run the Django application in production.

 - **Docker:** Docker containers are employed for easy deployment and management of the application.

+## About Azad Hall

+   Welcome to Azad Hall - Where Traditions Meet Innovation!

+   Nestled in the heart of our vibrant campus, Azad Hall is more than just a residence; it's a tapestry of stories, a hub of creativity, and a home where lifelong friendships are forged.
+Explore our history, embrace our facilities, and become part of a community that thrives on diversity and excellence.

+   Here, we blend the legacy of our past with the energy of the present, creating an environment where every individual contributes to the collective brilliance of Azad Hall.
+Join us on a journey where every day is an opportunity to learn, grow, and make a lasting impact!